 In a nutshell, the standard Dutch tax return has 3 category boxes for different types of taxable income.
 Box 1 applies to employment income and home ownership, Box 2 applies to income from a substantial interest in a company and Box 3 to worldwide savings and investments held.

-Dutch Tax Rates – The Netherlands has some of the highest income taxes in the world – progressive tax rate bands for 2018 apply which include national insurance contributions:
+Dutch Tax Rates 2021-2022 (Box 1) – The Netherlands has some of the highest income taxes in the world – progressive tax rate bands apply which include national insurance contributions.

 Family – Married and/or co-habiting couples can be fiscal partners (under certain conditions) which can make the division of income and deductibles more efficient for your combined tax return.
 There are various tax credits available for those who have children.

 30% Rule – If you are recruited or transferred from another country for a position in the Netherlands you may qualify for the 30% ruling – this is where only 70% of your salary will be taxed, effectively lowering the tax rate.
-You must have “specific expertise” in your field and a minimum salary requirement for the position will apply.
+You must have “specific expertise” in your field and a minimum salary requirement for the position may apply.
 To get this ruling both you and your employer must file a detailed application to the tax office.
 The ruling lasts for 5 years.

 Redundancy Payments – If you lose your job any redundancy payment is regarded as income – so you will be taxed at your highest tax rate band.
 In some cases the tax could be mitigated using longer term insurance arrangements.

-VAT – There is a Value Added Tax called the BTW (Belasting Toegevoegde Waarde) of 21% on most goods and services and a low tariff of 6% for food, medicine and other selected items.
-If you run a business (ondernemer) then you will need to charge BTW to your clients; on the other hand you can also reclaim any BTW from your expenses.
-VAT returns can be done online (usually quarterly) through the tax department’s web portal.
-Note, from 2019 the low tariff BTW will rise to 9%.
+VAT – There is a Value Added Tax called the BTW (Belasting Toegevoegde Waarde) of 21% on most goods and services and a low tariff of 9% for food, medicine and other selected items.
+If you run a business (ondernemer) then you will need to charge BTW to your clients in the Netherlands; on the other hand you can also reclaim any BTW from your expenses.
+VAT returns can be done online (monthly, quarterly or annually) through the tax department’s web portal.

 Tax Refunds – If you have worked in the Netherlands only part of the year then you may be entitled to a tax refund, due to overpayment of income tax and national insurance contributions.
 You can request a refund directly from the tax office or during the filing of a tax return.